groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.projects.get`<a id="groundxprojectsget"></a>

-This endpoint allows you to retrieve a specific project by projectId.
+look up a specific project by its projectId.

 #### 🛠️ Usage<a id="🛠️-usage"></a>